 1. Sonnets must be previously unpublished.

 2. You may submit in both categories — up to eight single sonnets AND three sonnet crowns.
-However, you may win in only ONE category.

 3. In the cover letter area, provide your name and contact information, and list the full titles of the single sonnets you are submitting.